FIXTradingCommunity/fixatdl-specification/v1-2-RC1/FIXatdl.md

 </StrategyLayout>
 ```
 \
-In this listing we have defined two parameters, "AlphaMode" and
+Two parameters are defined in this listing, "AlphaMode" and
 "CustomValue".
-We have also defined two controls corresponding to the
+Also two controls corresponding to the
-parameters.
+parameters are defined.
 A rule has been supplied to the control identified by
 "c_CustomValue" governing its visual behavior.
 The rule should be
 interpreted as: "The control c_CustomValue is enabled only when the
 value of control c_AlphaMode has been set to "Custom".
 So a user who